rebelsky/sams-assorted-musings-reflections/lac-vs-university.md

 liberal arts colleges, like Grinnell, also have active research programs and will often involve undergraduates in their research.
 I think the odds of being on a faculty research project are higher at a small college, but I have not done a careful study to show that.
+I can say that about 20 CS students are staying to do research at Grinnell this summer, and that strikes me as a lot for a school of our size.

-But I'll admit that I don't think you should choose a school based on its CS program (even though I think Grinnell's is awesome).
+However, I'll admit that I don't think you should choose a school based on its CS program (even though I think Grinnell's is awesome).
 Rather, you should decide whether the overall curriculum at the institution meets your needs and whether the faculty and your peers will challenge you appropriately.
 You should decide whether the other students are people you would want to learn and work with.
 If you don't have a challenging environment and the appropriate set of peers, little else matters.
 Start there, and then look at the CS program.

 ---